StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### snapshot_expire_time_sec

 - **Default:** 172,800 seconds
 - **Description:** The expiration time of snapshot files.
+The system cleans snapshot files at a specified interval.
+If a snapshot is retained for a duration longer than the value of this parameter, it will be cleaned.
+The clean interval depends on disk space usage.
+If the disk space usage is less than 60%, the clean interval is `max_garbage_sweep_interval`.
+If the disk space usage is larger than 80%, the clean interval is `min_garbage_sweep_interval`.

 #### trash_file_expire_time_sec

 - **Default:** 86,400 seconds
-- **Description:** The time interval at which to clean trash files.
-The default value has been changed from 259,200 to 86,400 since v2.5.17, v3.0.9, and v3.1.6.
+- **Description:** The maximum duration files can be retained in trash.
+The system cleans trash files at a specified interval.
+If a trash file is retained for a duration longer than the value of this parameter, it will be cleaned.
+The clean interval depends on disk space usage.
+If the disk space usage is less than 60%, the clean interval is `max_garbage_sweep_interval`.
+If the disk space usage is larger than 80%, the clean interval is `min_garbage_sweep_interval`.
+Since v2.5.17, v3.0.9, and v3.1.6, the default value has been changed from 259200 to 86400.

 #### base_compaction_check_interval_seconds